Legius syndrome: Mechanism

 A mutated SPRED1 protein adversely regulates Ras-MAPK signaling, which is a chain of proteins in a cell that sends signals from the surface of a cell to the nucleus which in turn causes the symptoms of this condition.

 Diagnosis

 Genetic testing is necessary to identify the syndrome.
 The DNA test is necessary sometimes, because symptoms may not be sufficient to definitely diagnose this condition.

 Differential diagnosis

-The symptoms of Legius syndrome and NF-1 are very similar; An important difference between Legius syndrome and NF-1 is the absence of tumor growths Lisch nodules and neurofibromas which are common in NF-1.
+The symptoms of Legius syndrome and neurofibromatosis type I are very similar; An important difference between Legius syndrome and neurofibromatosis type I is the absence of tumor growths Lisch nodules and neurofibromas which are common in neurofibromatosis type I.

-A genetic test is often the only way to make sure a person has LS and not NF-1; the similarity of symptoms stem from the fact that the different genes affected in the two syndromes code for proteins that carry out a similar task in the same reaction pathway.
+A genetic test is often the only way to make sure a person has Legius syndrome and not neurofibromatosis type I; the similarity of symptoms stem from the fact that the different genes affected in the two syndromes code for proteins that carry out a similar task in the same reaction pathway.